GO TO INDEX

 OR

 Sieve plates are the connection sites between sieve elements.
 The sieve tubes or sieve tube elements of phloem is made up of columns of elongated and thin walled living cells.
 The transverse walls separating the cells have lots of minute pores.
-The cross walls look like a sieve and therefore called sieve plates.
+The cross walls look like a sieve and therefore called sieve plates.8.
+Sink:

 Sink is defined as going down slowly, or to drop beneath the surface or normal level.
 In plants, the points of sugar delivery, such as roots, young shoots, and developing seeds, are called sinks.
 In other words sink refers to the part of the plant where the Substrate can be stored (e.g. roots or stem for starch)